unicef/publicgoods-toolkit/procurement.md

 which a primary vendor predominates have either considered or adopted similar arrangements.

 It is worth making one final point about rights.
-As we touched upon earlier in the Introduction [LINK] and Policy modules [LINK], open source licenses commonly deal with copyrights.
+As we touched upon earlier in the Introduction (TBD LINK) and Policy modules (TBD LINK), open source licenses commonly deal with copyrights.
 They do not adequately address trademarks and are uneven in their handling of patents.
 Contracts must secure terms that prevent a vendor from encumbering further development and distribution on either trademark or patent grounds.
 It's not enough to get a blessing for governmental or "public" use.
 What's needed is a promise to not make patent infringement claims on *anyone* for their use of the patent as embodied in the DPG.

 **KEY RECOMMENDATION**: Contracts terms must prevent a vendor from encumbering further development and distribution on either trademark or patent grounds.

 ## Open Source Quality Assurance